bergieboy/painter_js/README.md

 ## Background and Overview

-Paper is a video game that is lightly based on Xonix, a classic video game that was developed in 1984.
+Painter is a video game that is lightly based on Xonix, a classic video game that was developed in 1984.
 The game starts with the player at the center and enemies randomly placed throughout the screen.
 The objective of the game is for the player to paint as much of the screen as possible.